BayatGames/RedRunner/README.md

 ## Getting Started

+Follow the below instructions to get started with Red Runner source code:

 1. [Make sure you have all Requirements](#requirements)
 2. [Download Source Code](#download)
 3. Open Project in Unity and Enjoy!